JElchison/GenericMakefile/README.md

     * 32-bit, static-linked, release
     * 32-bit, static-linked, debug
 * Customizable compiler/linker flags for each of the build targets.
 Sensible defaults baked in optimizing for size.
 * Post-build step to strip symbols from release binaries.
-Also available as `strip` target.
 * Incorporates calls to `cppcheck` as a build prerequisite.
 Also available as `check` target.
 * Optional `indent` target for style/whitespace conformity.
-Defaults to K&R, but with spaces instead of tabs.
+Defaults to K&R, but with spaces instead of tabs and allowing 120-character lines.

 ### Versioning
 Tags should be made in the format `vMAJOR.MINOR.PATCH[-description]`, where `MAJOR`, `MINOR`, and `PATCH` are numeric.
 The `v` prefix is optional.
 The following macros will be generated and passed to the preprocessor: